 We thank you for your generous offer of volunteer services and hope you understand the legal and moral obligation of the League in reviewing the suitability of all individuals working or involved with youth.

-- Screening & Registration Handbook for Coordinators
+- Screening & Registration Coordinator Handbook

 - Screening & Registration Document Checklist